 COVID-19 has generated specific circumstances where ‘light touch’ administrations provide an effective method for protecting otherwise viable businesses against creditor action.

-In the longer-term, ‘light touch’ administrations are likely to remain relatively niche.
+In the long-term, ‘light touch’ administrations are likely to remain relatively niche.
 This is precisely because the conditions in which they are likely to be a viable option – specifically, where a business is forced to enter administration due to pressures outside management team’s controls – are so rare.

 Despite this, their value should not be overlooked.